adntob/CiscoHackathon2019/README.md

 ### Example

 For this example to work, you need to have Node and npm installed.
-Search the web for how to install for your operating system if you don't have it already.

-Make sure the jsxapi bindings are downloaded and installed by typing `npm install` in the root folder of the Git repo.

-Starting a call now from an external server is easy, if you have the username and password to log on to the video system:
+Starting a call now from an external server is easy and can be done with very similar to the macros.

 ```
 // Import the library for talking with the xAPI